 Do you have any questions about restoring your iPhone or iPad from an iCloud or iTunes backup?
 Let me know in the comments, and I'll help you out.

-Updated November 2019: All information in this article is up to date for iOS 13 and macOS Catalina.
+Updated April 2020: All information in this article is up to date for the current version of iOS 13 and macOS Catalina.

 - Backing up: The ultimate guide